A CBD Oil benefits list, plus my experience with this miracle worker. (Image below is of Equilibria)

 CBD Oil.
 It’s all the rage, am I right?
 If you told me a few years ago that I’d be really into this oil derived from the cannabis plant, I probably would have laughed at you.

-And yet, I’ve become such a big fan of this new wellness trend.
+And yet, I’ve become such a big fan of this new wellness trend over the past 2 years.
 It’s helped ease my anxiety when I’m stressed and overwhelmed, it helps calm my mind at night so I can fall asleep (and stay sleep!), and I feel way better about taking a droplet of CBD vs. Advil pills when I feel a headache coming on.
-In other words, it’s been a game changer for me.

-That being said, in case you needed reminding, I’m not a scientist or doctor – so a lot of research needed to be done!
-Even though this post is full of information, I highly recommend that each of you read the studies I linked to, seek medical advice, and try to learn about it on your own.
+But before we dive in to what CBD oil is and what it can be used for, I just want to remind you that I’m not a scientist or doctor!
+Even though I did a lot of research and this post is full of information, I highly recommend that each of you read the studies I linked to, seek medical advice, and try to learn about it on your own.
 I did my best, but I’m still not an expert and I certainly can’t cover EVERYTHING that’s out there about this semi- controversial topic.
 With that said, let’s get to it!

 What is CBD Oil?

 CBD is short for cannabidiol, which is a chemical compound from the cannabis plant (cannabis sativa).
 Unlike the THC in cannabis, CBD is a non-psychoactive part of the plant.
 This compound can be extracted from the plant, and then added to a carrier oil… aka cannabidiol CBD oil.
 This, as well as edibles like CBD gummies, has become a very popular way for people to get the benefits (like reduced anxiety, pain, inflammation, etc) without the extra effects of THC.